2025 Annual Report

 23 grantee health departments

-We serve the largest region for the Public Health Infrastructure Grant (PHIG) and lead capacity building and technical assistance delivery for the Region 9 Hub.
+We serve the largest region for the CDC-funded Public Health Infrastructure Grant (PHIG) and lead capacity building and technical assistance delivery for the Region 9 Hub, including Arizona, California, Hawaii, Nevada, and US Affiliated Pacific Islands.

-In 2025 we hosted the second-annual Region 9 Hub convening, providing 456 participants with learning and networking opportunities.
+We support PHIG grantee health departments with proactive training and TA, including our second-annual Region 9 Hub convening, providing participants with learning and networking opportunities.

 1st ever USAPI convening